5.4 Young people's participation in policy-making

 At national level, consultation (kuuleminen) is an established part of the ministries' legislative drafting processes.
 In accordance with the instructions and guidelines of the Ministry of Justice for legislative projects concerning youth policy and policies affecting young people, the representatives from youth organisations, youth research community and other relevant stakeholders are appointed to a preparatory body by the Ministry of Education and Culture.
 Stakeholder consultations are carried out to hear to hear opinions from all the relevant target groups.
 In consultation with the stakeholders, both traditional listening methods - such as written comments - and modern information and communication technology are used.
 Some of the stakeholders are also heard in Parliament at the Committee debate.

-At national level, the Union of Local Youth Councils (in Finnish) and national student unions (for more information, visit: Youth Wiki/Finland: 5.3 Youth representation bodies) are the main actors that represent young people during the consultation processes.
+At national level, the Union of Local Youth Councils in Finland and national student unions (for more information, visit: Youth Wiki/Finland: 5.3 Youth representation bodies) are the main actors that represent young people during the consultation processes.

 According to the Youth Act, the State Youth Council is a consultative body attached to the Ministry of Education and Culture, which has expertise in young people’s living conditions.
 Most of its members are nominated by national youth and youth work organisations.